How to Choose: The Top 5 APIs for Streamlined AI Workflows in 2026 - Solve Complexities with REST vs GraphQL

 Key Features:

-1. Stateless: Each request contains all necessary data to perform the task, eliminating the need for server-side storage between requests.
+1. Stateless: Each request contains all necessary data, eliminating the need for server-side storage between requests.

 2. Resource-Oriented: Resources are identified by unique URLs, and operations on these resources are performed using HTTP methods like GET, POST, PUT, DELETE, etc.